Each time that I visit the Smoky Mountain Region we always discover so many fun things to do and find so many reasons to want to come back.

 I’ll be honest and admit that I was wondering if the Smoky Mountain Opry would be a little cheesy.
 The Smoky Mountain Opry was far above and beyond what I anticipated in both the excellent talent and production level.

-The performances by the singers, musicians, and aerial artists/dancers appealed to all audiences because of the wide range of recognizable songs spanning several genres and decades and even the comic relief/juggler was really enjoyable to watch.
+The performances by the singers, musicians, and aerial artists/dancers appealed to all audiences.
+They sang a wide range of recognizable songs spanning several genres and decades.
+The comic relief/juggler was really enjoyable to watch.

 An Adventure at Dollywood